3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 Buena Vista Cafe - Free and Affordable Things To Do in SF - Travels With Elle

 Steps away from Ghirardelli Square sits the Buena Vista Cafe.
-A little known fact, the Irish Coffee was actually born right here in San Francisco back in 1952!
-So come get a taste of the original for yourself!
+A little-known fact, the Irish Coffee was actually born right here in San Francisco back in 1952.
+You can come get a taste of the original for yourself!

 Lombard Street - Free Things to Do in San Francisco